TABLE OF CONTENTS

 Assigned counsel should receive prompt compensation at a reasonable hourly rate and should be reimbursed for their reasonable out-of-pocket expenses.
 Assigned counsel should be compensated for all hours necessary to provide quality legal representation.
 Compensation for assigned counsel should be approved by administrators of assigned-counsel programs.

-CONTRACT DEFENSE SERVICES
+PART III: CONTRACT DEFENSE SERVICES

 Contracts for services of defense counsel may be a component of the legal representation plan.
 Such contracts should ensure quality legal representation.
 The contracting authority should not award a contract primarily on the basis of cost.